AHSN-2021/Conference2021/content/abstract-submission.md

 Any other enquires regarding the event should also be addressed to 2021AHSN@gmail.com.

+**From the Organising Committee**

+Unfortunately, due to ongoing travel restrictions in response to the global pandemic, the organising committee for the 2021 AHSN conference has needed to reassess the status of the event.
+In light of recent outbreaks in both Australia and New Zealand, we are no longer confident that we will be able to host a TransTasman event in February of next year.

+We have therefore made the difficult decision to split the conference into two interconnected events:
+* The first will be a two-day physical meeting open to delegates resident in New Zealand.
+* The second will be an online event for Australian and International delegates.

+The online event will be primarily asynchronous in order to account for multiple time zones, but will also include additional synchronous discussion where possible.
+The conference will be planned to facilitate communication between the two interconnected events.
+A small registration fee will be charged for the virtual event, but this will be substantially less than that for the physical event.

+In addition, with the establishment of an online component for the conference we are now happy to invite international presenters to virtually ‘attend’ the event.

 Important dates

 **Submission of abstracts opens: 15 May 2020**